abourget/shuttle-go/README.md

 * Don't require `xdotool`
   * Use xgb's `xtest` package and send the FakeInput directly there..

-* Document in here all the keys that are work and their proper syntax.
-Add a few helpers.

 * Watch the configuration file, and reload on change.